e-Credit

 Specifically, these laws address which party bears the cost of unauthorized

 credit card use, which is among the most substantial risks of loss.
-It is

-important to Internet firms that the merchant service agreement not be used
+important to Internet firms that the merchant service agreement not

-to reassign the risk of loss associated with the unauthorized use of a
+to reassign the risk of loss associated with the unauthorized use of

 credit card via the Internet.